-Editor’s Note: My massive student debt was consolidated in early 2013.
-This debacle was part of the reason that the Student Loan Sherpa came into existence.
+Editor’s Note: I consolidated my massive student loan debt in early 2013.
+My experience with student loan consolidation was part of why the Student Loan Sherpa came into existence.

-The past few months I have been consolidating my Federal Student Loans.
-With well over 100k worth of this debt, I’ve been very careful to make sure that this new consolidated loan would still be eligible for Income Based Repayment and Public Service Loan Forgiveness.
-At this point I could probably dedicate an entire blog entry to the hold music of my various services.
+Over the past few months, I have been working on my own federal student loan consolidation.
+With well over 100k in student loan debt, I’ve been very careful to ensure that this new consolidated loan would still be eligible for income-based repayment and the Public Service Loan Forgiveness plan.
+At this point, I could probably dedicate an entire blog entry just to the hold music I encountered.

-After doing everything I possible could to make sure that my consolidation went flawlessly, I was very happy with the initial results.
-After less than two weeks, I received a letter saying my loans would be consolidated in 15 days unless I called to stop the process.
-This is the last warning because once your student loans are consolidated, there is no “unconsolidation”.
+After doing everything I possibly could to ensure that my consolidation went flawlessly, I was delighted with the initial results.
+After less than two weeks, I received a letter from MyFedLoan indicating they would be consolidating my student loans.
+This would take place in 15 days unless I called to stop the process (this is the final warning because once your student loans are consolidated, there is no “unconsolidation“).

-After waiting about two weeks I anxiously logged on to myfedloan.com to see the status of my loan.
-Sure enough my new loans were there (one subsidized, one unsubsidized… these are kept separate because the unsubsidized loans still carry a couple perks this far into repayment).
-However, much to my dismay, all my old loans were still there as well.
+After waiting about two weeks, I anxiously logged on to MyFedLoan.org to see my loan status.
+Sure enough, my new consolidated loans were there.
+One was subsidized, and one was unsubsidized (they’re kept separate because the unsubsidized loans still carry a couple of perks this far into repayment).
+However, much to my dismay, all my old loans were still there, as well.
 As you can imagine, I was pretty shocked to see that my student loan debt had effectively doubled.

-When I called I calmly explained that I had just consolidated my loans and that their wesite indicated I owed for both the new consolidated loans AND the old loans that were included.
+When I called, I calmly explained that I had just consolidated my student loans.
+Their website indicated I owed both the new consolidated loans AND the old loans.
 The lady on the phone was not the least bit surprised to hear this information.

 Our exchange went something like this:

-Me: Your website shows I owe the double the debt.
+Me: Your website shows I owe double the debt.

-Me: Can you pease fix it?
+Me: Can you please fix it?
 I don’t want you guys reporting to the credit agencies that I owe double.

-myfedloan: Well we don’t actually know that they are seperate.
-YOu will have to call direct loan consolidation and ask them to fix it.
+MyFedLoan: Well, we don’t actually know that they are separate.
+You will have to call Direct Loan and ask them to fix it.

 Me: What happened that would explain my debt showing up double?

-myfedloan: Well sometimes they just tell us you have the new loan but they forget to py off the old ones.
+MyFedLoan: Well, sometimes they tell us you have the new loan, but sometimes they forget to pay off the old ones.

 I have no idea how accurate her statistic was, but I was quite concerned.
 After asking a series of further questions and not getting any help whatsoever, I realized that this call would no longer be productive.
 I thanked her for her help and proceeded to call Direct Loan.

-At this point I asked if I could speak with a manager.
-When I was transfered and had explained my situation for the third time, the manager said that he would “file a report” and it would be investigated.
-This sounded inadequate to me so I continued to ask questions regarding: the purpose of filing a report, when I could expect results, and other reasons that could explain this issue.
+At this point, I asked if I could speak with a manager.
+When I was transferred and explained my situation for the third time, the manager said that he would “file a report” and that someone would investigate the issue.
+This sounded inadequate to me.
+I continued to ask questions regarding the purpose of filing a report, about when I could expect results, and about other reasons that could explain this issue.

 The Moral of the Story

-Consolidation can be very poorly organized.
-Sometimes double debt shows up, sometimes its because a check hasn’t cleared, and sometimes its because “they forgot to mail it.”
-This process can be a mess and there is plenty of room for error.
-Thousands of your dollars on are the line, so pay close attention each and every step of the way.
+Student loan consolidation can be very poorly organized.
+Sometimes double debt shows up, sometimes it’s because a check hasn’t cleared, and sometimes it’s because “they forgot to mail it.”
+This process can be a mess, and there is plenty of room for error.
+Thousands of your dollars are on the line, so pay close attention every step of the way.